-In order to maintain its assets, It is recommended that the City of Kalamunda:
+In order to maintain its assets, the recommendation is that the City:

 - 1. Undertakes an audit of all Public Artworks by a conservator or Public Art remedial specialist to ascertain what maintenance is required; - 2.
 Sets up a regular (annual) maintenance regime for all Public Artworks; and - 3.
-Designs a simple plaque template for all artworks and retrospectively applies them to all Public Artworks14
+Designs a simple plaque template for all artworks and retrospectively applies them to all Public Artworks.13